epam/hub-extensions/documentation/hub-stack-deploy.md

 | `before-undeploy` | Executed before un-deployment operation, fail with error code non 0 to stop un-deployment from happening |
 | `after-undeploy` | Executed before un-deployment operation, fail with error code non 0.
 Useful if you want to check that all resources has been deleted and grab user attention on some cloud junk |

+## Deployment Profiles

+There are few ways how to run a deployment, It primarilly depends on if this is a desire of the user where they want to have all desired provisioning tools setup and keep updated periodically.
+User also might  want to run deployment from CI server etc. This is why we have got different deployment profiles

+Deployment profile has been configured in `.env` file via environment variable `HUB_DEPLOY_PROFILE`.
+This variable has been set during the `configure` time, but can be changed by editing `.env` file

+### Deployment profile: `local`

+This profile has been preferable when user wants to run all automation from their local workstation.
+User also have got all provisioning tools required by the stack (such as `terraform`, `helm` or `kustomize`) installed locally.
+This profile gives fastest feedback if something goes wrong and direct tools to troubleshoot

+### Deployment profile: `toolbox`

+If you have a docker locally then you may not want to install all provisioning tools.
+Instead `toolbox` profile will run a special Docker container with all tools installed and then mount your working diretory inside.
+This deployment profile is handy to work in a team and  address __works on my workstation__ issues as every team member will work with exactly the same toolchain that comes with toolbox container

+### Deployment profile: `pod`

+This is evolution of a toolbox profile.
+Instead, if you have a Kubernetes cluster at your disposal, you may want to run an automation task as a Kubernetes native pod.
+This pod will do the following

+1. Run a `toolbox` container in a Kubernetes namespace `automation-tasks`
+2. Copy a working directory inside of a `pod`
+3. Copy credentials such as `aws` or `kubernetes`
+4. Run automation task
+5. Collect the result and store locally state
+6. Shut down the container

+### DYI Deployment profile

+If you want to build your own deployment profile, then put a script into the `.hub/profiles/<profile-name>` directory and add execution rights.
+Then update environment vaiable `HUB_DEPLOY_PROFILE` in the `.env`

 ## Usage Example

 To deploy all components in the runlist: